Tribe1980/discord.googletrans.bot/README.md

 !mk = translate to Macedonian
 !ro = translate to Romanian
 !tr = translate to Turkish
+!haw = translate to Hawaiian
+!id = translate to Indonesian
+!el = translate to Greek

 for keep alive i've used Uptime robot. :P